e-j/qt-multiple-tests/README.md

 This helpful project is still a work in progress and can be improved in many ways.
 We can list for the more important missing features :
-- Handling tests on that extension over Travis CI
 - Better support for XML options.
 Specially handle output as single well formatted XML file and as multiple XML files.
 - Run a selections of cases by repeat the `-case` options
 - Define a license for the project